sjl/.plan/README.markdown

 * Started a blog post about Lisp and symbols which turned into a 5k word monster.
 Gonna edit it down over the next few days and post it some time next week.

+## 2016-06-26

+* Watched the "Antichamber: An Overnight Success, Seven Years in the Making" GDC video.
+Pretty inspiring, though I think he still probably underestimates how much luck matters.
+* Started reading [The Implementation of Prolog][].
+Some good ideas and explanations in here, though the coding style is maddening.
+I might even try a clean rewrite of [Bones][] a year or two down the line, using some of the concepts I'm seeing here.